-A serial transfer on the AD7322 consists of 16 SCLK cycles.
+A serial transfer on the AD7324 consists of 16 SCLK cycles.
 The three MSBs on the DIN line during the 16 SCLK transfer are decoded to determine which register is addressed.
-The three

-MSBs consist of the write bit, zero bit, and register select bit.
-The register select bit is used to determine which of the two onboard registers is selected.
-The write bit determines if the data on the DIN line following the register select bit loads into the addressed register.
-If the write bit is 1, the bits are loaded into the register addressed by the register select bits.
+The three MSBs consist of the write bit, Register Select 1 bit, and Register Select 2 bit.
+The register select bits are used to determine which of the three on-board registers is selected.
+The write bit determines if the data on the DIN line following the register select bits loads into the addressed register.
+If the write bit is 1, the bits load into the register addressed by the register select bits.
 If the write bit is 0, the data on the DIN line does not load into any register.
-The zero bit must always be set to 0.

 Table 8.
-Decoding Register Select Bit and Write Bit
+Decoding Register Select Bits and Write Bit

-Write Zero Register Select Comment 0 0 Χ Data on the DIN line during this serial transfer is ignored.
-Register contents remain unchanged.
+Write Register Select 1 Register Select 2 Comment 0 0 0 Data on the DIN line during this serial transfer is ignored.
 1 0 0 This combination selects the control register.
 The subsequent 12 bits are loaded into the control register.
 1 0 1 This combination selects the range register.
-The subsequent six bits are loaded into the range register.
+The subsequent 8 bits are loaded into the range register.
+1 1 1 This combination selects the sequence register.
+The subsequent 4 bits are loaded into the sequence register.